Belgrano, Buenos Aires

-Belgrano is a northern and leafy barrio or neighborhood of Buenos Aires, Argentina.
+Belgrano is a northern barrio or neighborhood of Buenos Aires, Argentina.
+It is made up of middle and upper class people.
+Belgrano has three distinct areas: the main one that is made up of apartment buildings, Belgrano "R" which is a leafy suburb area with English architecture, and Buenos Aires' Chinatown.

 Location

 The barrio of Palermo is to the southeast; Núñez is to the northwest; Coghlan, Villa Urquiza, Villa Ortúzar and Colegiales are to the southwest.

 History

 Belgrano was named after Manuel Belgrano, a politician and military leader who created the national flag of Argentina.

 In 1820, at Belgrano's death, Buenos Aires' legislature introduced a law to name the next town to be founded after him.
 This happened in 1855, when the Buenos Aires government, fearful that relatives of Juan Manuel de Rosas would dispute the governmental decision to expropriate Rosas' lands, laid down a new town on part of it and named it Belgrano.
 The town was declared a city shortly thereafter, due to its booming growth, and in 1880 it became the nation's capital for a few weeks, because of the dispute between the national government and Buenos Aires province for the status of the city of Buenos Aires.
 It was in Belgrano that the law declaring Buenos Aires as Argentina's federal capital was issued.

 In 1887, the federal district was enlarged by the annexation of the towns (partidos) of Belgrano and Flores.